ddot159/CMPE131Team6/README.md

 Once a user is registered, they can enter their credentials into the login page and gain access to the Taskr homepage!
 The homepage should greet you with a Hi User message!

 Once the user is ready to leave the site, they can logout by simply pressing the logout button at the right of the Navbar at the top of the page.

-### Add List
+### Add Category

-To add a list, the user can simply click the "Lists" button on the navbar at the top of the screen.
-The user will then be prompted to enter the name of the new list and click "Add List" and the list will be created.
-The list that is created will link to the task list page associated with it.
+To add a list/Category, the user can simply click the "Tasks" button on the navbar at the top of the screen.
+The user will then be prompted to enter the name of the new task and also the category, when the user clicks "Add Task" and the category will be created which can be viewed by clicking on the "Categories" option of the dropdown menu on the navbar.